Should You Be Eating Starchy Foods at Night?

 Also, it acts as a stimulus for your mood.
 With half an hour per day of moderate exercise, you can control anxiety, stress, and depression.

 2. Eat more fruit

-The next time you want chocolate, decide to choose a delicious apple or banana instead.
+The next time you crave candies, opt for an apple or a banana instead.

-Sometimes we confuse hunger with thirst.
-Then, instead of drinking fluids, you open the fridge and eat something.
+Sometimes you confuse hunger with thirst.
+When that happens, you may open the fridge and eat something instead of drinking liquids.

 4. Listen to your body

 It’s one thing for your stomach to growl from hunger.
 It’s something totally different to eat something just because you have a craving.

 A good way to tell the difference between these feeling is to analyze what you want to eat.

 Are you craving cookies or french fries?
 You may not be hungry, then.
 This is because if you really were hungry, you could eat almost anything without caring what it is.

 Stuffing yourself with food at dinner is really bad for your health.